Same-day peptide prescription questions

 What medical history, medications, supplements, allergies, pregnancy context, labs, and prior side effects should be reviewed before a decision?

-Does the advertised timing refer to intake, clinician review, prescription decision, pharmacy processing, shipping, or delivery?
+Does the advertised timing refer to intake, clinician review, prescription decision, payment processing, pharmacy processing, shipping, or delivery?

 What pharmacy or manufacturer source is used, and what label, strength, route, storage, beyond-use or expiration details, and side-effect instructions will be provided?

-What total cost includes clinician review, medication, labs when appropriate, supplies, expedited shipping, follow-up, refills, cancellation, and non-approval handling?
+What total cost includes clinician review, medication, labs when appropriate, supplies, expedited shipping, follow-up, refills, cancellation, portal support, and non-approval handling?

 Does the site avoid no-prescription sales, research-chemical language for human treatment, generic dose charts, and claims that compounded finished drugs are FDA-approved?